 Loading...

 How to become a licensed dental hygienist in South Carolina.
-Degree required: Associate's degree in dental hygiene from a CODA-accredited program.
+Degree required: Graduation from a dental hygiene school approved by the Commission on Accreditation of Dental and Dental Auxiliary Education Programs of the ADA (CODA).
 NBDHE: required.
 Local anesthesia permitted.
 Total initial fees: varies.
 Verified 2026-03-08.
 Data verified 2026-03-08.
 Source: LicenseMap (getlicensemap.com).

 Dental Hygienist